Flavors: Vanilla, Chocolate, Berry, Mocha

 For a protein powder like Vega Sport, where you can buy it just about anywhere, I go with the price from the most available and cheapest source, which is Amazon in this case.

-Below is a pricing table for the 3 main sizes that you can buy Vega Sport in:
+Below are the 3 main sizes that you can buy Vega Sport in:

 In order to give a powder a score, and compare it to other protein powders, I look at the price of the size closest to 908g/2lbs, which is the 812g size in this case.